Organize your own eclipse watch party in Montréal on April 8th

 Trevor Kjorlien

 Trevor Kjorlien is a space educator living in Montréal.
-He does events, workshops and team-building activities teaching about space, astronomy and what we can see in the urban night sky with his one-person company, Plateau Astro.
+He does mobile planetarium shows, workshops, and presentations teaching about space, astronomy and what we can see in the urban night sky with his one-person company, Plateau Astro.
 He is a recurring guest and contributor to CBC, CTV, Global, and other Montréal news media.